 Working with governments to test and scale the projects developed in the Centre Network is key to achieving impact.
 Local, sub-national and national governments as well as international institutions from around the world are sending fellows to imbed into project teams for 12 to 18 months.
 Fellows act as a bridge to their governments, to help co-design new policy frameworks to be piloted in their home countries.

-Bahrain, Brazil, China, Denmark, India, Inter-American Development Bank, National Governors Association (USA), Japan, Rwanda, State of Maharashtra, State of Andhra Pradesh, United Kingdom, United Arab Emirates.
+Azerbaijan, Bahrain, Brazil, Canada, China, Denmark, France, India, Inter-American Development Bank, Kazakhstan, National Governors Association (USA), Japan, New Zealand, Rwanda, San Francisco, Saudi Arabia, Singapore, State of Maharashtra, State of Andhra Pradesh, Turkey, United Kingdom, United Arab Emirates and Viet Nam.

 Centre Members are world’s most impactful start-ups and small and medium-sized enterprises.
 They are actively engaged in Forum efforts to advance global collaboration on the Fourth Industrial Revolution to benefit society.
 They include: